dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An augmentation library can both declare a new declaration and augment it in the same file.*

+### Augment super

+The exact result of an `augment super` expression depends on what is being augmented, but it follows generally the same rules as any normal identifier:

+*   **Augmenting getters**: When augmenting a getter, `augment super` invokes the getter and evaluates to the return value.

+*   **Augmenting setters**: When augmenting a setter, it can only be used to directly invoke that setter, such as `augment super = <expression>;`.

+*   **Augmenting fields**: When augmenting a field, it refers to the original fields initializer expression, which is immediately evaluated.

+*   **Augmenting functions**: When augmenting a function, it refers to that function.
+Tear offs are allowed.

+*   **Augmenting enum values**: When augmenting an enum value, `augment super` has no meaning and is not allowed.

 ### Augmenting types